MinaProtocol/mina/src/lib/crypto/kimchi_bindings/js/README.md

+Despite popular belief, the bindings files are not auto-generated, they just look funny.

 This library provides a wrapper around the WebAssembly prover code, which allows `js_of_ocaml` to compile the mina project against the WebAssembly backend.